 Every Ride and Route on Ride with GPS has an export tab in the right side panel.
-You’ll see different export options like TCX Course, TCX History, GPX Track, CSV, and KML.
+You’ll see different export options like TCX Course, TCX History, FIT, GPX Track, CSV, and KML.
 What do these all mean?

 - Select a route from the club library

 - Click the EXPORT tab in the upper right corner

 The default distance is 30 meters, but you can change this to to any distance you wish.
 30 meters works for most riders, but if you want more time to react to notifications, change it to 50 meters.